dankelley/dek_blog/_posts/2024-02-08-using-rda-as-notebook.md

 ---
-title: Lidar image for Citadel Hill in Halifax NS
+title: Using RDA Files as a Notebook
 author: Dan Kelley
-date: 2024-02-03
+date: 2024-02-08
 ---

 Lots of my work involves quite a few R files that are executed in order.
 For